Learning-with-the-bois/Udacity-ML-for-Trading/Lecture notes.md

 * Python for Finance
 * What Hedge Funds Really Do
 * Machine Learning by Mitchell

+Other Materials (from website, more formal course):
+* Introduciton to Statistical Learning by James, Witten, et al.
+* Probabilistic Machine Learning by Kevin Murphy.
+* Foundations of Deep Reinforcement Learning by Graesser and Keng.

 Throughout the course, we will use Numpy, Scipy, and Matplotlib, but mainly Pandas.